Natural Language Processing profiles

 • under 20$ - FILTER

-In this case, the NLP parser uses search term dropping logic.
-It starts to drop the search phrase from left with one token at a time until it gets the tokens to fetch the appropriate search results or up to four iterations.
+In this case, the NLP parser uses search term-dropping logic.
+It drops the search phrase from the left with one token at a time until it gets the tokens to fetch the appropriate search results or up to four iterations.
 If there is any price filter in the search phrase/term, then it also gets removed in this process.
-Post completion of search dropping logic, the NLP parser runs the Elasticsearch query based on the following two tokens.
-It returns all the eight products from the girls’ category by considering the shirt as a category or in the name or the short description of the product.
+After completing of the search-dropping logic, the NLP parser runs the Elasticsearch query based on the following two tokens.
+It returns all eight products from the girls’ category by considering the shirt as a category or in the product's name or the short description.

 • shirt – CATEGORY